Sven Volkmer

 Sven Volkmer is an international disputes lawyer and partner in White & Case's international arbitration practice, based in New York.

-Sven's counsel work covers the full range of disputes, including those arising from mergers and acquisitions, shareholder agreements, licensing agreements, supply agreements, and other commercial transactions.
+Sven represents private and sovereign clients in arbitrations around the globe, across industries (including oil and gas, renewables, insurance, telecoms, water supply, and foreign investments) and under all major arbitration rules.
+His counsel work covers the full range of disputes, including those arising from mergers and acquisitions, shareholder agreements, licensing agreements, supply agreements, and other commercial transactions.
 He also supports clients with pre-dispute risk assessments and foreign investment planning.

 Clients and peers praise Sven as "the complete package," "quick in identifying the relevant issues of a case," with a "remarkable ability to break down complex issues in submissions" and "sound views on procedural and tactical aspects of a case."
 (Who's Who Legal 2024)

-Sven is a German national who is trained and admitted to practice in both common law (New York) and civil law (France) jurisdictions.
+Sven is a German national who is trained and admitted to practice law in both common law (New York) and civil law (France) jurisdictions.
 He spent several years in White & Case's Paris office before transferring to New York.
 He is fluent in German, French and Spanish.

 Bars and Courts

-New York State Bar
+New York

 Education